-DEMEC and its nine members work with residential and commercial electric customers to voluntarily reduce energy consumption during peak energy usage times.
+DEMEC and its members work with residential and commercial electric customers to voluntarily reduce energy consumption during peak energy usage times.
 These efforts attempt to reduce customer electric costs.
 Since the program’s inception in 2018, Power Savers business customers have received a total $4.9 million from incentives.

 On days that large increases in electric usage are expected, DEMEC will encourage people to voluntarily avoid activities that will increase their use.
 Simple efforts like changing the thermostat 2-3 degrees, waiting to run the washer/dryer, and turning off unnecessary lights can help DEMEC avoid the extra kilowatts needed that day.
 This prevents a higher peak for all customers, saving electricity and money.

 DEMEC’s program saves the municipal electric utility, and most importantly its customers, money.
 During peak energy hours the cost of power is very expensive, so if steps are taken to reduce energy the result is a Win-Win for everyone.
 Your utility supports these efforts because purchasing wholesale power at peak times results in the highest prices which costs everyone more money.
 By cutting back on the amount of wholesale power purchased during these peak, high-price periods, DEMEC can reduce your utility’s wholesale power costs.
 Reductions in wholesale power costs can then be passed through to customers in the form of lower electric bills.

 Peak periods generally occur when the weather is at its most extreme and many customers are using either their air conditioners or heaters.
 The demand for electricity in the summer months is highest during extremely hot temperatures; typically, the peak period is from 2 p.m. – 6 p.m.
 Demand in the winter months is greatest during extremely cold temperatures, especially between the peak periods of 7 a.m. – 10 a.m. and 7 p.m. – 10 p.m.